claudijo/zmq-json-rpc-client/README.md

 ## Usage

-Create a JSON RPC client wiht a ZeroMQ endpoint and emit requests or notifications.
+Create a JSON RPC client with a ZeroMQ endpoint and emit requests or notifications.

-### zmqJsonRpcClient(endpoint, options)
+### client = zmqJsonRpcClient(endpoint, options)

 This module exports a factory faction that accepts a ZeroMQ endpoint, eg.
 `'tcp:127.0.0.1:3030'` and options.